kxp2770/Google_Capstone/Cyclistic_case_study.md

 * Calculated day of the week for each ride.
 * Calculated month of each ride.

-All datasets were consolidated into MySQL for ease of data transformation as well has having all data in one place.
+All datasets were consolidated into MySQL for ease of data transformation and performing aggregate functions as well has having all data in one place.
+All SQL queries are located **[here](https://github.com/kxp2770/Google_Capstone/blob/main/SQL_Query.md)**.